| Gil

 it has a special feel of quality.
 The same feeling you get with

-are more sophisticated users.
-It isn't as though he's not ready
+a Leica or Hasselblad.
+It isn't as though he's not ready for change

-Doris, Gil's wife, is a
+Doris, Gil's wife, was

-for the past 25 years.
+since its inception.
 They met when she sold him her friend's Hasselblad.

 Gil's convinced this was the best deal he ever made although Doris

 sometimes jokes that she should have taken it to more dealers!
-She

 For